rahmatputrawiranata/express-app/README.md

 # Express App

+##Insomnia Collectio

+get the insomnia collection in insomnia.json at root directory

 ## How to set up

 - ### Dev environtment
     - make `.env.local` file or copy with below command to create an env local file for your local machine
         ```sh
         cp .env.example .env.local